 Other changes in awareness can occur without becoming unconscious.
 These are called altered mental status or changed mental status.
 They include sudden confusion, disorientation, or stupor.

 Unconsciousness or any other sudden change in mental status must be treated as a medical emergency.

-Brief unconsciousness (or fainting) is often caused by dehydration, low blood sugar, or temporary low blood pressure.
-However, it can also be caused by serious heart or nervous system problems.
-Your doctor will determine if you need tests.
+Brief unconsciousness (or fainting) is often a result from dehydration, low blood sugar, or temporary low blood pressure.
+It can also be caused by serious heart or nervous system problems.
+A doctor will determine if the affected person needs tests.

-Other causes of fainting include straining during a bowel movement, coughing very hard, or breathing very fast (hyperventilating).
+Other causes of fainting include straining during a bowel movement (vasovagal syncope), coughing very hard, or breathing very fast (hyperventilating).

 The person will be unresponsive (does not respond to activity, touch, sound, or other stimulation).

 The following symptoms may occur after a person has been unconscious:

 - Amnesia for events before, during, and even after the period of unconsciousness